 Why was Nikita Khrushchev deposed as the leader of the USSR?

 Nikita Khrushchev assumed leadership of the Soviet Union after the death of Joseph Stalin in 1953.
 Khrushchev served as a General Secretary of the Communist Party of the Soviet Union from 1953 to 1964, and as a Chairman of the Council of Ministers from 1958 to 1964.

 Remarkably in 1964, Nikita Khrushchev was forced to leave his post.
-The Party leadership comprised of a special “troika” representatives, (Alexey Kosygin, Leonid Brezhnev, and Anastas Mikoyan) deposed Khrushchev.
-Eventually, Brezhnev assumed the central role among the three and under his rule the Soviet Union expanded its sphere of influence to include much of Southeast Asia, Africa, parts of Central America and the Caribbean.
+The Party leadership comprises a special “troika” representatives (Alexey Kosygin, Leonid Brezhnev, and Anastas Mikoyan) deposed Khrushchev.
+Eventually, Brezhnev assumed the central role among the three.
+Under his rule, the Soviet Union expanded its sphere of influence to include Southeast Asia, Africa, parts of Central America, and the Caribbean.

 Khruschev Rejection of Stalin

 Khrushchev became famous and best recognized for his rejection of the “personality cult” that Stalin had fostered during his own thirty-year rule.
-Khrushchev also attempted the revival of the Communist campaign to suppress all remnant religious institutions in the Soviet Union.
-Furthermore, Khrushchev supported the invasion and crackdown on Hungary in 1956, the construction of the Berlin Wall in 1961 and the deployment of Soviet weapons in Cuba in 1962.
+Khrushchev also attempted to revive the Communist campaign to suppress all remnant religious institutions in the Soviet Union.
+Furthermore, Khrushchev supported the invasion and crackdown on Hungary in 1956, constructing the Berlin Wall in 1961, and Soviet weapons in Cuba in 1962.

 In this regard, Khrushchev is something of an enigma.
-His foreign policy, position on religion and Marxist-Leninist doctrine were hardline, but he was a reformer because he allowed criticism of Stalin and even permitted some anti-Stalinist literature to be published and disseminated in USSR’s society.
+His foreign policy, position on religion, and Marxist-Leninist doctrine were hardline.
+Still, he was a reformer because he allowed Stalin's criticism and even permitted some anti-Stalinist literature to be published and disseminated in USSR’s society.
 He allowed criticism of Stalin, despite suppressing criticism of the Soviet Republic.
-Khrushchev also hoped to raise Soviet citizens’ standard of living so they could benefit from the transference of the ownership of “the means of production” to the State.
+Khrushchev also hoped to raise Soviet citizens’ standard of living to benefit from the transference of the ownership of “the means of production” to the State.